 Later in the day when his brother is playing video games, he sporadically interrupts to ask again, and again.
 This situation becomes so annoying that, eventually, the older brother agrees to take his younger sibling to the mall, if he will “just stop pestering me.”

 As soon as his brother agrees to take him to the mall, the nagging stops.
-The aversive stimulus has been removed and the target behavior achieved.
+The aversive stimulus has been removed and the goal behavior achieved.

 Negative Reinforcement vs Punishment